-• culties are you ha wing with noging proi ato?
-What could be dono differen ath /improved 2 difficulties with planning PA2 /PA3 projects? unites are you na aving with me anaging proje 2015 / uy/inproved t rstems an er corresponding uman n the boxes wh resources hich apply) es Systems and too (fill in the number corresponding to the answ which apply) Procedures (who does, what and when) Manuals/working guides (how it is done) MIS improper functioning (who does, Manuals/working guides (how it is done) Yes/No Unclear task division Lack of prioritization staff procedures 2.Too many 3.
+• • wing with noning n ata?
+What aquid he dono differen ath /improved 2 Do you have difficulties with planning PA2 /PA3 projects? unies dre you na avnig with Ma anaying proj 5019 (What could be done differently/improved?
+Systems and tools (fill in the number corresponding to the answer which apply) The number corresponding to the answer which apply) Image: style="text-align: center;">Procedures Manuals/working MIS improper which and when when whether whether whether whether with and when whether wheth uman n the boxes wh resources hich apply) s Systems and to (fill in the number corresponding to the answitch apply) Procedures Manuals/working MIS impro (who does, guides (how it is functioning what and done) Yes/No Unclear task division Lack of prioritization staff procedures 2.Too many 3.
 Too 1.
 No manuals 2.
 Unclear or too complicated 3.
-I do not need manuals the case Clarify allocation of tasks - review job descriptions management Increase outsourcing Hire more staff Staff development Personal development 2.
+I do not need manuals the case Clarify allocation of tasks - review job descriptions management Increase outsourcing Hire more staff Staff development 2.
 Train staff in the use do working guides 2.Train staff in the use of guides 3.
 Verify improvement you need 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36